 Symptoms depend on the location, type and stage of the cancer.
 The most common symptom of colorectal cancer is a change in bowel habits.
 Patients may also notice blood in the stool, as well as unexplained weight loss.
 Occult bleeding (bleeding that you can’t see) in the stool may also cause weakness and fatigue.
 But the truth is, because colorectal cancer grows slowly, symptoms may not appear for a long time.
 That’s why screening is so important for detecting cancer at an early stage.

 How is colorectal cancer diagnosed?

 Colonoscopy, a recommended screening test for anyone over 50, is also used to diagnose colorectal cancer in patients who are experiencing symptoms associated with the disease.
 During the procedure, a doctor uses a tool called a colonoscope, which has a tiny camera, to check for polyps or abnormal tissue in the large intestine.
-One benefit of having regular colonoscopies is that any potentially cancerous polyps are removed on the spot, to prevent the disease from even starting.
+One benefit of having regular colonoscopies is that any potentially pre-cancerous or cancerous polyps are removed on the spot, to prevent the disease from even starting.